 Taking Your Truck Accident Case to Court

 In some cases, you may need to go to court for a truck accident case.
-This could occur of the responsible party’s insurance company refuses to provide you with a fair settlement offer.
+This could occur if the responsible party’s insurance company refuses to provide you with a fair settlement offer.

 When you go to trial, your lawyer may present the evidence of the responsible party’s liability to the judge or jury.
 If they rule in your favor and decide that the defendant owes you compensation, they may also decide the amount.
 Your lawyer will accompany you through this entire process.

-Under Florida Statutes § 95.11, Florida accident victims generally have four years to file a personal injury lawsuit and two years to file a wrongful death lawsuit.
+A state’s statute of limitations restricts the time that accident victims have to file a personal injury or wrongful death lawsuit.
 If you wait too long and allow this deadline to expire without taking legal action, you could lose your opportunity to recover compensation via a lawsuit.